lucask42/10PRINT.js/README.md

 while(1){process.stdout.write(Math.round(Math.random())?'╱':'╲')}
 ```

-# Making it look good
+# Making it Look Good
 The output of this program may look better if you can change your font.
 In
 my terminal it looked best when I chose the font Futura, though there were
 several almost identical choices.

 Picking a font that displays the slashes at 45 degrees is ideal.

-# Other neato burrito variations
+# Other Neato Burrito Variations

 ```
 while(1){process.stdout.write(String.fromCharCode(9585.95+Math.random()*1))}